 In Your Community » Thurston » Construction Projects »

-Puget Sound Energy plans to install approximately 3.2 miles of new 230 kilovolt transmission line between the St. Clair substation, 9512 Pacific Highway SE in Olympia, and an interconnection point on the Bonneville Power Administration's South Tacoma-Olympia 230 kV transmission line ( See map for location ).
+Puget Sound Energy installed 3.2 miles of new 230 kilovolt (kV) transmission line between the St. Clair substation and an interconnection point on the Bonneville Power Administration's (BPA) South Tacoma-Olympia 230 kV transmission line.

 What is a transmission line?

 Transmission lines are key elements in the electrical distribution system.
 These lines safely transport high voltage electricity from power generation sources like dams and wind generating facilities to substations in local communities.
 Transmission normally takes place at voltages of 55 kV and higher.

 What is a substation?

 Substations are critical links in the electricity distribution system, containing utility circuit protection, voltage regulation, and equipment that steps down higher voltage to lower voltage.
 Before reaching homes and businesses, power is routed through our transmission system to a substation where it is changed to a lower voltage that can be utilized by customers.